hkurokawa/code-review-as-journey/presentation.md

 ^
 Ok, That's all.
 We're happy if you get some hints from our talk.
-We will be in exhibition room for offiece hour, please visit us.
+We will be in exhibition room for office hour, please visit us.
 We'd love to know how you do code review.
 Why don't we exchange knowledge about code review.